 approved organisations and people working with the police

-ombudsmen and regulatory bodies (including the Independent Police Complaints Commission, and Her Majesty’s Inspectorate of Constabulary)
+ombudsmen and regulatory bodies (including the Independent Police Complaints Commission, and His Majesty’s Inspectorate of Constabulary)

 Police and Crime Commissioners